Eczbek/xieite/docs/hashes/create.md

 <br/>

 Hashes a value.
-Currently only supports std::strings.
+Currently only supports `std::string`s.
 Collisions may occur

 <br/><br/>